simonbrent/Genoverse/README.md

     });
   </script>
   ```
-  For more details about configuration properties, see [here](docs/configuration.md).
+  See [index.html](/index.html) for example configuration, or the [documentation](docs/configuration.md) for more details about configuration properties.